Little Criminals

-"Baltimore" was covered by Nina Simone, Nils Lofgren, The Tamlins, David Gray, Billy Mackenzie, Lianne La Havas, Jazmine Sullivan, Mink Stole, Portuguese band Coldfinger and Nedric Nedo.
-"In Germany Before the War" was covered by British band Diesel Park West on their covers album "God Only Knows" in 1992.
+"Baltimore" was covered by Nina Simone, Nils Lofgren, the Tamlins, David Gray, Billy Mackenzie, Lianne La Havas, Jazmine Sullivan, Mink Stole, and Dr. Samuel Waymon.

+"In Germany Before the War" was covered by British band Diesel Park West on their covers album "God Only Knows" in 1992, and by Marianne Faithfull on her album Easy Come, Easy Go, in 2009.
 The song "I'll Be Home", meanwhile, had been written by Newman years previously, and was originally recorded in 1970 by Harry Nilsson on his album Nilsson Sings Newman and by Tim Hardin on his 1972 album Painted Head.

-The album's cover artwork is a photographic portrait of Randy Newman by celebrity photographer and graphic artist Bob Seidemann.
-It features Newman standing on the West 7th Street overpass above the I-110 freeway in the Financial District of Los Angeles.
+The album's cover artwork is a photographic portrait of Randy Newman by Bob Seidemann.
+It shows Newman standing on the West 7th Street overpass above the I-110 freeway in the Financial District of Los Angeles.